 A dam should be kept on her regular diet for the first four weeks of the pregnancy.
 Some people make the mistake of upping the caloric content soon after mating.
 Dams in the first four weeks can experience appetite loss and even some vomiting due to pregnancy changes.
 The dam’s body isn’t quite ready for the excess calories.
-Excess calories which become excess fat can make delivery of the puppies more challenging.
+Excess calories that become excess fat can make delivery of the puppies more challenging.
 Obesity may prevent a veterinarian from being able to palpate to confirm the pregnancy.
-Obesity, also, increases the risk of complications if a surgical delivery becomes necessary.
+Obesity, also, increases the risk of complications if surgical delivery becomes necessary.

 Those breeders who feed their dogs a raw diet may continue to do so.
-A diet which includes approximately 10-20 percent organ meat (e.g. heart, liver) ensures that the dam gets an adequate amount of vitamin A. Meats higher in fat content such as beef, duck, venison, and lamb should be added from week four of the pregnancy.
+A diet that includes approximately 10-20 percent organ meat (e.g. heart, liver) ensures that the dam gets an adequate amount of vitamin A. Meats higher in fat content such as beef, duck, venison, and lamb should be added from week four of the pregnancy.
 Bones should be eliminated in week 6 because excess dietary calcium has been linked to the development of eclampsia.

 Some commentators encourage the addition of two fatty acids during pregnancy: